uwinelly/OsTicket-Post-Installation-Setup/README.md

  ![image](https://user-images.githubusercontent.com/129979322/235328620-22c99aba-0480-43aa-83eb-23be6fdaa7a0.png)

- Next go ahead and give the agent "access" by clicking on Access>and add the agent for instance to "system Admin" and for role select "supreme Admin"lastly go to team and add the agent to a "level II support"for instance.
+ Next go ahead and give the agent access by clicking on "Access" and add the agent for instance to "system Admin" and for role select "supreme Admin" lastly go to team and add the agent to a "level II support".
- And create Cara's account as shown below:
+ Then create Cara's account as shown below:

  ![image](https://user-images.githubusercontent.com/129979322/235328908-885583c8-1d07-4134-8957-73233a835161.png)

  ![image](https://user-images.githubusercontent.com/129979322/235329120-1abb62fd-a1e9-4a1c-b960-95041807958b.png)

  ![image](https://user-images.githubusercontent.com/129979322/235328404-080e56bd-9aa0-4c47-815a-f726bb02f9c9.png)